Between stimulus and response: How mindfulness can boost your strategy power

 “If you just sit and observe, you will see how restless your mind is.
 If you try to calm it, it only makes it worse, but over time it does calm, and when it does, there’s room to hear more subtle things – that’s when your intuition starts to blossom and you start to see things more clearly and be in the present more.”

-So how can everyday business managers utilise this trend in thinking in order to better execute strategy?
+So how can everyday business managers utilize this trend in thinking in order to better execute strategy?
 A recent Harvard Business Review article written by executive coach and organisational strategist Frieda Edgette and meditation teacher Justin Talbot-Zorn suggested three key points for implementing a mindful approach to business strategy.

-- Try to visualise positive outcomes: It’s common knowledge that pessimism can kill creativity, and the same can be said for strategic thought.
+- Try to visualize positive outcomes: It’s common knowledge that pessimism can kill creativity, and the same can be said for strategic thought.
 Leaders can look to imagining end-goal scenarios, and take the time to contemplate desired outcomes in a free-flowing way.

 - Take moments to be mindful: Incorporate mindfulness into retreats, or even everyday business meetings.